 A whole day trekking trip to Komodo Island is better concluded with a visit to the pink beach.
 It is relaxing to take off the shoes.
 And run the feet on warm pink sand as the wave provide gentle massages for the soreness from the previous trekking.
 The pink sand on this beach is caused by colonies of red coral thriving on the seashore nearby.

 This beach is also rare, it is among the only seven pink beaches in the world.
 And for those who are curious, Komodo dragons don’t inhabit this part of the island, so visitors can sunbathe and relax.

 Komodo Island Marine Life

-It’s hard to see from the beach, but the shallow water surrounding the island host a vibrant marine life.
+It’s hard to see from the beach, but the shallow water surrounding the island hosts vibrant marine life.
 As visitors grab their snorkeling gears, the crystal clear water and the sunlight will help reveal a beautiful coral garden reef.

 Pristine and colorful, they provide shelters for dozens of dazzling and equally colorful tropical reef fishes.
 Enjoy confetti of fish as they swim gleefully among swimmers, and don’t forget to try spotting a Nemo fish.

-Facilities such as hotels, restaurants and souvenirs shop can be found in Labuan Bajo.
+Facilities such as hotels, restaurants, and souvenir shops can be found in Labuan Bajo.
 As on the Komodo Island itself, basic facilities such as toilets are available.
 The information center can be found right at the entrance.

-Some locals, mostly rangers, rent their home for tourists.
+Some locals, mostly rangers, rent their houses to tourists.
 They provide basic facilities to sleep the night and also bathrooms.
-Another thing to note, electricity in the Island is limited and it’s turned off every day at 11 PM.
+Another thing to note, the electricity on the island is limited and it’s turned off every day at 11 PM.

 How To Get To Komodo Island